 Ari Kisler, Assistant Director

 Ari (she/her) directed the Transitional Living Program at the Washington County Youth Service Bureau from 2014 to 2016 before joining the VCRHYP team.
-She also brings with her experience from volunteering at an LGBTQ Youth Drop-in Center in Rochester, NY.
-In 2014 she graduated from Springfield College with a B.S. in Human Services, focused on Addiction Studies.
-She is currently studying Youth Development at The Graduate School at Michigan State University through the Great Plains Interactive Distance Education Alliance and sits on the Board of Directors for Central Vermont Habitat for Humanity where she is currently the Vice President and Homeowner Selection Committee Chair.
+She also brings with her experience from interning and then volunteering at an LGBTQ Youth Drop-in Center in Rochester, NY.
+In 2014 she graduated from Springfield College with a B.S. in Human Services, focused on Addiction Studies and in 2021 graduated from Michigan State University with a M.A. in Youth Development.
+She sits on the Board of Directors for Central Vermont Habitat for Humanity where she is currently the Vice President and Homeowner Selection Committee Chair.
 Ari is an avid used book collector, letterboxer, and spends most of her time with her two rescue dogs.

 Maple & Moo Velcro, Mascots

 Maple Velcro (left) and Moo Velcro (right) are fraternal twin bears originally from Avery's Gore, VT who joined the VCRHYP team in March 2017 after a glowing reference by the Vermont Teddy Bear Company.
 Maple (they/them) was a fan of the culinary arts in high school and went on to pursue carpentry at a trade school.
 They are now building strong foundations for VCRHYP's systems change work.
 Moo's (they/them) favorite subject in high school was music and they went on to study social justice theory in college.
 They are now ensuring that equitable services are available to all youth served by VCRHYP.
 Together the Velcro twins represent the protective factors like nurturing, stability and permanent connections the youth we work for need.